-Arguably the most expensive option on this list, private sobriety coaches are more commonly known in the celebrity world.
+Arguably the most expensive option on this list, private sobriety coaches is more commonly known in the celebrity world.
 However, these specialized coaches are steadily growing in popularity; they’re utilized across the country in a number of recovery scenarios.
 Support during recovery is a crucial component.
 Particularly if the recovering addict is single, or lives in another state or country than their immediate family, hiring a private sobriety coach is an investment.
-From 24-hour access and care, to accompanying a recovering addict on an errand, sobriety coaches are available on a weekly, daily or even on a live-in basis.
-Through this intimate form of recovery program, sobriety coaches teach new routines and practices to prevent their clients giving into temptations found in everyday social situations.
+From 24-hour access and care to accompanying a recovering addict on an errand, sobriety coaches are available on a weekly, daily, or even on a live-in basis.
+Through this intimate form of recovery program, sobriety coaches teach new routines and practices to prevent their clients from giving in to temptations found in everyday social situations.
 Designed for the rich (because no insurance plan covers this), it’s fast becoming a trend in the world of the rich and famous.

 If you are looking into alternatives for the 12-step program and you aren’t sure what is right or best for you, the more research you do the better.
 Looking into all of these options, and more, will ensure that you make the best decision possible.
 If you don’t even know where to start, it may be best to seek out the help of a treatment center.
 A place like The District Recovery Community will not only help you make the best decision for your situation but can also help set you up with an aftercare program and alumni community to help ensure you stay on the straight and narrow long term.

 Getting Help at The District

 If you or your loved one needs help with a drug or alcohol addiction, The District Recovery Community is here to help you.
 At the District, we partner with drug rehabs in Orange County to help clients get the treatment they need.
 In addition to these treatment facilities, The District Recovery Community specializes in sober living homes that can provide your loved one with a safe place to call home while they go through their treatment process.